AlexNguyen44/Coursera-Getting-and-Cleaning-Data-Project/README.md

----
-title: "Coursera Getting and Cleaning Data Course Project"
+# Coursera Getting and Cleaning Data Course Project
-output: html_document
----

 This repository contains the R code and necessary documentation specified by the course project in the "Getting and Cleaning Data" class offered by Coursera.